A Shaft of Light

 “There are people in there that don’t play,” says Refic.
 He remembers a time in class when a participant took offense to a flippant comment and shut down the conversation with a warning: “‘Don’t ever talk to me about that or we’re gonna have a problem.’
 Everybody stopped at that.”

 By his own admission, Refic had no “cred” in the early days of the CAP program.
-Although Reddick had built professional relationships with some inmates through his work in the chapel, no one really understood what they were trying to do together nor how he and Refic would be received by the general population.
-As they went cell to cell introducing their concept and trying to drum up interest, one inmate might tell them “Get the f*ck out of my face,” while another would hear them out and offer some ideas.
+Although Reddick had built professional relationships with some inmates through his work in the chapel, no one really understood what they were trying to do together nor how they would be received by the general population.
+As they went cell to cell trying to drum up interest for their project, one inmate would tell them “Get the f*ck out of my face,” and another would hear them out and offer some ideas.

 Back in 2017, Reddick was intent on earning the trust of participants and proving to officials that the model was viable and effective.
 With success came new challenges.
 As classes of CAP participants graduated from the 12-week program, interest grew among inmates across all facilities at FCC Florence, and it became clear that Reddick needed to shift his attention toward scalability.